Waterfall: Exploration and naming

 Many explorers have visited waterfalls.
 European explorers recorded waterfalls they came across.
 In 1493, Christopher Columbus noted Carbet Falls in Guadeloupe, which was likely the first waterfall Europeans recorded seeing in the Americas.
 In the late 1600s, Louis Hennepin visited North America, providing early descriptions of Niagara Falls and the Saint Anthony Falls.
 The geographer Brian J. Hudson argues that it was uncommon to specifically name waterfalls until the 1700s.
 The trend of Europeans specifically naming falls was in tandem with increased scientific focus on nature, the rise of Romanticism, and increased importance of hydropower with the Industrial Revolution.
-European explorers often ignored the names native peoples had given the falls in favor of a "European" name; for instance, David Livingstone named Victoria Falls after Queen Victoria, though it was already known as Mosi-oa-Tunya.
+European explorers often preferred to give waterfalls names in their own language; for instance, David Livingstone named Victoria Falls after Queen Victoria, though it was known by local peoples as Mosi-oa-Tunya.
 Many waterfalls have descriptive names which can come from the river they are on, places they are near, their features, or events that happened near them.

 Some countries that were colonized by European nations have taken steps to return names to waterfalls previously renamed by European explorers.
 Exploration of waterfalls continues; the Gocta Cataracts were first announced to the world in 2006.

 Waterfalls can pose major barriers to travel.
 Canals are sometimes built as a method to go around them, other times things must be physically carried around or a railway built.
-In 1885, the geographer George Chisholm wrote that, "The most signal example of the effect of waterfalls and rapids in retarding the development of civilisation is undoubtedly presented by the continent of Africa, the 'darkness' of which is almost entirely due to this cause."